Articles > Marketing > Careers in digital marketing

 A strong social media marketing strategy builds an audience by using multiple accounts on different social media platforms.
 A popular video on YouTube, for example, can drive user traffic to an Instagram profile or a Facebook page.
 The result is a stronger brand identity and potentially more customers for your business.

 As with search engines, paid social media marketing allows digital marketers to buy ad space on social media feeds.
-Scrolling your Facebook newsfeed or “for you” page on Instagram, you’ve likely run across promoted posts.
-These may relate to your interests or search history and are a way for a brand to reach an audience that may not have found it through organic means.
+Scrolling a Facebook newsfeed or “for you” page on Instagram, users see across promoted posts.
+These may relate to their interests or search history and are a way for a brand to reach an audience that may not have found it through organic means.

+Becoming an influencer or affiliate marketer has become one of the most popular careers in digital marketing.
 On social media platforms, many users have amassed large followings, usually related to a common interest.
-These users, known as influencers, can leverage their large followings to share a promotion with a large audience.
+These users, known as influencers opens in new window, can leverage their large followings to share a promotion with a large audience.

 As part of influencer marketing, brands will reach out to influencers for promotion.
 This helps bring a product to a community of people who are likely to be interested in it.
 Health brands, for example, often work with exercise influencers to promote products or deals.